 Julius Erving and former Spirits of St. Louis radio

-play-by-play announcer, Bob Costas, at the
+announcer, Bob Costas,

 50th Anniversary Reunion of the ABA